pelson/pelson.github.io/content/conda_build_all.md

 CONDA_PY=35 CONDA_NPY=110 conda build my_library
 ```

-With ``conda-build-all`` the special environment variables are taken care of for you (and importantly there is future scope to generalise beyond Python & numpy) and a build matrix is computed:
+With ``conda-build-all`` the special environment variables are taken care of for you (and importantly there is future scope to generalise beyond Python & NumPy) and a build matrix is computed:

 ```
 $ conda-build-all my_library